Updated: Aug 16, 2022

 Your career will continue to evolve as your life unfolds.
 Start with writing a list of those that interest you right now.
-If you believed that your career goals would come true, what would you do differently today?
+What would you do differently today if you believed that your career goals would come true?

 Tomorrow's careers are still being decided, so dream big and explore.